mudox/home/content/post/unburden-view-controllers.md

 - Manage user notification

-They all deserve a specific custom class / struct named like `...Service`, `...Manager`, `...Agent` etc.
+They all deserve a specific custom type (class, struct) named like `...Service`, `...Manager`, `...Agent` etc.

 # References